[BREAKING: Aldrassi's Magnificant Carnival is open to all hab citizens for ONE NIGHT ONLY!]

 Neuropsychological engineering is the study and practice of modifying the psychology of a subject through interventions at the biological level.
 It is a field of neurotech that has ubiquitous use in terragen life.
 Virtually all exoself designs come with built in neuropsych engineering software, more commonly known as "psychoware" that makes use of neural implants to monitor, model and intervene as desired in one's own psyche.

-Capabilities of psychoware By monitoring neural activity and feeding the data into models refined by millenia of cognitive and psychological science, exoself psychoware generates complex analyses of their user in real time.
+Capabilities of psychoware Via neural interfaces psycho-software can monitor mental activity to generate comprehensive psychological models.
+These models show the various associations and hierarchies of symbols within an individual's mental schema.
 Everything from current emotional state levels, dominant personality traits and fundamental values (be they abstract ethical values or specific physiological preferences) can be measured.
-These dynamic models are often presented as network of symbols that make up the users cognitive schema, with associations between symbols displayed by probability and strength.
 For example; the symbol of an apple may be associated with high strength to symbols representing food, good taste, particular memories etc.

 Common uses and cultural views One of the most well known uses for psychoware is behavioural optimisation for a specific task.
 Tachydidactic education employs this function to artificially strengthen motivation, enjoyment and confidence in study of a specific subject whilst inhibiting associations that may give rise to boredom, distraction or doubt (a skill so useful Homo superiors have wired it into their natural neurobiology).
 Behavioural optimisation works by making certain states "attractors" within the dynamic network that is a conscious mind.
 The system will trend towards these states, ensuring that only strong stimuli has a chance to disturb the system towards another state.